-Also, consider respinning some of your current event or opt ed hubs.
+Also, consider respinning to some of your current events or opt-ed hubs.
 How have your thoughts changed since writing the article?
 What relevance does the event have now?
 Is there a way to make these evergreen as well?

 Create a series of hubs that cover different months of the year.
 For instance, if one of your interests or niches has to do with health care, many National Awareness months are based on different diseases.
 Use search engines to determine what these various months are and write articles based on these events.
 Do one for each of the twelve months and you have created a series that has become evergreen.

 On your Hub statistics page, there is your list of hubs.
 At the bottom of the page is a legend that tells you the status of each of your hubs.
 The goal of each hub is to get them featured by Hubpages.
 If any of your articles are not featured, discover why they are not featured and figure out how to fix them.

 If the reason the hub is not featured is that the hub is not getting traffic.
 Determine what you can do to improve traffic to that hub.
 Add pictures, add videos and edit the articles so that they are pristine and perfect.

 Realize that there may be nothing that you can do to improve traffic to the hub because it is a seasonal article such as a Christmas article that is not getting traffic during the summer.
 This hub will no doubt pick up traffic as time marches toward that season.